thomassuedbroecker/galaxium-travels-mcp-compose-watsonx-orchestrate/README.md

 * Related resources:

     * [YouTube video: Galaxium + MCP + watsonx Orchestrate: Full Local Setup Guide](https://www.youtube.com/watch?v=LRIAkzVrIvc) to the following steps.

+## 6. Run the example

+Be aware that there are two versions to run the example with watsonx Orchestrate Development Edition in ADK: Version 1.x and 2.0/2.1.

+follow the steps

+* Version 1.x :
+    3 Set up the watsonx Orchestrate ADK and watsonx Orchestrate Development Server 5 Connect to MCP Gateway and MCP server
+* Version 2.0-2.1 :
+    3.1 Set up the watsonx Orchestrate ADK and watsonx Orchestrate Development Server 5.1 Connect to MCP Gateway and MCP server

 #### 0. Clone this repository to your local machine